Home

 From the 1990s on, Darce focused his attention on the rise of cash book journalism, where sensationalism is valued more than truth.
 As the right wing media gobbled up small independent outlets, Darce threw his energy into campaigns for editorial independence and adequate funding for Australia’s two public broadcasters ABC and SBS.

-THE FREEDOM RIDE: When visiting his country cousins as a child, the highlight was the Saturday matinee show.
-At the segregated Moree picture theatre, Darce saw racism first hand.
-Later, as a student at Sydney University, Darce took part in the 1965 Freedom Ride, protesting against racism in outback New South Wales.
+THE FREEDOM RIDE: As a child when visiting his country cousins in outback Moree, the highlight was the Saturday matinee show.
+However, at the Moree picture theatre, Darce also saw racism and segregation.
+Later, as a student at Sydney University, Darce took part in the 1965 Freedom Ride, protesting against racism in outback NSW.
 These protests became headline news across the nation.
-In 1965, the ABC refused to broadcast Darce’s disturbing audio documentary, 1965 Freedom Ride.
+In 1965, the ABC were not interested in broadcasting Darce’s disturbing audio documentary, 1965 Freedom Ride.

 In the years following the Freedom Ride, academics and others began uncovering the flawed and hidden history of the brutal, bloody displacement of Indigenous people from their tendered homelands throughout Australia.